Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Now you're feeling like a real winner.

-But I salute him and will be exiting the plane via the slide myself.
+kick him off but I salute him and we'll be exiting the airplane via the slide myself.

 I'm getting my boardies on as we speak.